Cellular processes regulated by phosphoinositide signaling

 - PDZ

-Phosphoinositide metabolism and homeostasis are maintained and regulated by specific phosphoinositide kinases and phosphatases that are conserved in evolution.
+Specific phosphoinositide kinases and phosphatases that are conserved in evolution maintain and regulate phosphoinositide metabolism and homeostasis.
 Many reports have discovered that the dysfunction of components of the phosphoinositide signaling pathway is responsible for various human diseases.
-These range from rare genetic diseases to more common conditions such as cancer, neurological disorders, cardiovascular disease, and metabolic disorders including obesity and diabetes.
+These range from rare genetic diseases to more common conditions such as cancer, neurological disorders and cardiovascular disease, as well as metabolic disorders, including obesity and diabetes.

 The Phospholipid Signaling in Embryonic Development and Human Diseases Lab is interested in defining how specific phosphoinositide species, enzymes and effectors coordinate precisely in a spatiotemporal manner to achieve the regulation of relative cellular events, tissue homeostasis, and organ development and functions.